 Disadvantages of a star rating:

-- The downside to rating scales is the drawback of misperceived information.
+- The downside to rating scales is the drawback of misunderstood information.

 - People interpret the rating differently.
 As with any grading, some are more inclined to be generous compared to others.